-Analysis by the Legislative Reference Office Include a new provision providing the policy of the Nation this law.
+Analysis by the Legislative Reference Office Intent of the • Include a new provision providing the policy of the Nation in regard to Proposed Amendments this law.
 [3 O.C.
-301.1-2]; Provide that law enforcement operations can take place outs Reservation when the operations occur pursuant to any other jurisdictional exception that may exist for law enforcement of O.C.
-301.4-2(c)]; Remove the Police Sergeant the positions in the Oneida Police Department that are required to be held by enrolled member Nation.
+301.1-2]; Provide that law enforcement operations can take place outside the Reservation when the operations occur pursuant to any other jurisdictional exception that may exist for law enforcement officers.
 [3 O.C.
-301.5-1(a)]; Require that upon the removal of a Police Chief, in addition retirement or resignation, the Oneida Police Commission sha an interim Police Chief.
+301.4-2(c)]; Remove the Police Sergeant the positions in the Oneida Police Department that are required to be held by any lind members of the Department that are required to be held by enrolled members of the Nation.
 [3 O.C.
-301.5-2(b)(4)]; Clarify that to the extent that Federal Tort Claims Act cover apply, the Nation shall provide professional liability insuran law enforcement officers.
+301.5-1(a)]; Require that upon the removal of a Police Chief, in addition to the retirement or resignation, the Oneida Police Commission shall appoint an interim Police Chief.
 [3 O.C.
-301.5-4]; Allow for the sworn oath of a law enforcement officer to ta special Oneida Business Committee meeting, or at an alternal location as determined by the Oneida Business Committee addition to at a regular Oneida Business Committee meet 301.5-6]; Expand the Oneida Police Commission into the Oneida Publiand Security Commission, which will oversee the Internal S Department and any other safety operation department of the addition to the Oneida Police Department.
+301.5-2(b)(4)]; Clarify that to the extent that Federal Tort Claims Act coverage does not apply, the Nation shall provide professional liability insurance for all law enforcement officers.
 [3 O.C.
-301.6]; Revise the eligibility qualifications for Oneida Public Safety Commission members.
+301.5-4]; • Allow for the sworn oath of a law enforcement officer to take place at a special Oneida Business Committee meeting, or at an alternative time and location as determined by the Oneida Business Committee Secretary, in addition to at a regular Oneida Business Committee meeting.
 [3 O.C.
-301.6-3]; Revise the responsibilities of the Oneida Public Safety Department and any other safety operation department of the Nation, in addition to the Oneida Police Department.
+301.5-6]; Expand the Oneida Police Commission into the Oneida Public Safety and Security Commission, which will oversee the Internal Security Department and any other safety operation department of the Nation, in addition to the Oneida Police Department.
 [3 O.C.
 301.6]; Revise the eligibility qualifications for Oneida Public Safety and Security Commission members.
 [3 O.C.
-301.6-3]; Revise the responsibilities of the Oneida Public Safety and Security Commission in regard to the Oneida Police Department.
+301.6-3]; • Revise the responsibilities of the Oneida Public Safety and Security Commission in regard to the Oneida Police Department.
 [3 O.C.
 301.6- 4]; Provide that the responsibilities of the Oneida Public Safety and Security Commission in regard to the Internal Security Department or any other safety operation department of the Nation shall be provided for in the Oneida Public Safety and Security Commission bylaws.
 [3 O.C.
-301.6-5)]; Revise the disciplinary proceedings for law enforcement officers.
+301.6- 5)]; • Revise the disciplinary proceedings for law enforcement officers.
 [3 O.C.
-201.0].
-301.9]; Move all provisions regarding the use of firearms to section 301.11 of the Law, and provide that the Oneida Police Department may allow law enforcement use of service firearms in order to protect life, liberty, property, land, and premises, according to the usual and current accepted law enforcement standards.
+301.9] ; • Move all provisions regarding the use of firearms to section 301.11 of the Law, and provide that the Oneida Police Department may allow law enforcement use of service firearms in order to protect life, liberty, property, land, and premises, according to the usual and current accepted law enforcement standards.
 [3 O.C.
 301.11-1]; and Make other minor drafting changes throughout the Law.
 Purpose The purpose of this law is to regulate the conduct of the Nation's law enforcement personnel according to the highest professional standards.
-[3] O.C.
+[3 O.C.
 301.1-1].
 Affected Entities Oneida Police Department, Oneida Police Commission Public Meeting A public meeting will be held on March 14, 2025.
 Fiscal Impact A fiscal impact statement has not yet been requested.

-SECTION 2.
+1 SECTION 2.
 LEGISLATIVE DEVELOPMENT